 To learn more about the way menthol and other flavors have affected your community and how to take action:

 As a community-based organization, you can use the Defeat Flavors and End Nicotine Dependence (DEFEND) toolkit to help prevent another generation of New Yorkers from becoming hooked on nicotine.
-This toolkit contains resources and strategies to help your community raise awareness and resist the dangers of flavored tobacco and vaping products, including materials for youth and young adults.
+This toolkit contains resources and strategies to help your community raise awareness and resist the dangers of flavored tobacco, such as menthol cigarettes, and vaping products, including materials for youth and young adults.